Where to Stay in Zion National Park: Camping and Lodging

 WHERE TO STAY NEAR ZION NATIONAL PARK (5-30 MINUTES AWAY)

-Orderville, Utah
+1. Orderville, Utah

-Stay in Zion Ponderosa Ranch Resort
+Zion Ponderosa Ranch Resort

 • Flanigan’s Inn.
 Flanigan’s Inn is another great hotel to stay near the South Entrance to Zion National Park.
-This eco-resort treats its guests to classic park lodge atmosphere with a modern twist.
-Great for visitors of all walks of life, including families with kids, the place sits within a 5-minute walk of the park.
+This eco-resort treats its guests to a classic park lodge atmosphere with a modern twist.
+Great for visitors from all walks of life, including families with kids, the place sits within a 5-minute walk of the park.
 Similarly, you can hop on the Springdale Shuttle (shuttle stop #3) and get to Zion in no time.

 Where to stay in and near Zion National Park - Roads and Destinations

-Virgin, Utah
+3. Virgin, Utah

-Hurricane, Utah
+4. Hurricane, Utah

 Hurricane kills two birds with one stone, providing lodgings for visitors of both Zion National Park and Vermilion Cliffs National Monument, Arizona.
 While Zion nestles just 30 minutes away, the latter sits approximately 1 hour 40 minutes away from the town.

 • Comfort Inn & Suites Zion Park Area.
-Located just 23 miles away, the Comfort Inn & Suites Zion Park Area hotel takes care of the most comfortable stay in the region.
-Apart from clean rooms and a pool, the hotel pampers its guests with spa, a service that only a few lodgings in this area offer.
+Located just 23 miles away, the Comfort Inn & Suites Zion Park Area takes care of the most comfortable stay in the region.
+Apart from clean rooms and a pool, the hotel pampers its guests with a spa, a service that only a few lodgings in this area offer.

 Lodging in Utah - Roads and Destinations

-WHERE TO STAY NEAR ZION NATIONAL PARK (50-60 MINUTES AWAY)
+ACCOMMODATION NEAR ZION NATIONAL PARK (50-60 MINUTES AWAY)

-Washington, Utah
+1. Washington, Utah

 • Quality Inn.
 The Quality Inn was our first temporarily home on our way from Valley of Fire State Park, Nevada, to Zion National Park.
-This laid-back hotel prides itself on clean and comfortable rooms, a great location, and an affordable stay less than an hour from Zion.
+This laid-back hotel prides itself on clean and comfortable rooms, a great location, and an affordable stay less than an hour away from Zion.

 Panguitch, Utah - Roads and Destinations